jpuopolo67/proctor/README.md

 * Building the instructor/external unit tests
 * Enabling a separate step to build the source code independently of grading it
-    * I couldn't think of a compelling use case for this, so left it out for now
+    * I couldn't think of a compelling use case for this, so left it out in this version
 * Enhancing the group management functionality to remove people from groups, grant certain levels of access to groups, etc.
 * Replacing the simple CSV-style grade book with an Excel spreadsheet and adding grading formulas automatically
 * Adding an upload feature to Blackboard and LConnect
+* Create a Windows-compatible Docker image and share it on Docker Hub

 ## Wrap Up
 I hope that you find Proctor a useful and time-saving application.
 If you have any questions, or need more